 - Mouse movements on the visited web page

 The legal basis for the data processing described is Article 6(1)(f) of the General Data Protection Regulation.
 There is a legitimate interest on our part in this data processing to ensure the security of our website and to protect us from automated input (attacks).
 Google operates servers around the world.
 Therefore, your data may be processed on servers located outside the country in which you live.
-Google adheres to certain legal frameworks for data transfer that guarantee an adequate level of data protection, such as the Privacy Shield Agreement between the EU and the US and Switzerland and the US. reCaptcha is offered by Google Ireland Limited, Google Building Gordon House, 4 Barrow St, Dublin, D04 E5W5, Ireland, Registration Number: 368047.
+Google adheres to certain legal frameworks for data transfer that guarantee an adequate level of data protection, such as Standard Contractual Clauses (SCC). reCaptcha is offered by Google Ireland Limited, Google Building Gordon House, 4 Barrow St, Dublin, D04 E5W5, Ireland, Registration Number: 368047.